Mplumacher1/Alien-Invasion/README.md

 </center>

-- This project is a Python implementation of the classic arcade game "Alien Invasion" as described in the book "Python Crash Course, Third Edition" by Eric Matthes.
+- This project is a Python implementation of the classic arcade game "Alien Invasion".
 In this game, the player controls a ship at the bottom of the screen and must shoot down invading aliens while avoiding their fire.
 ## Features
 - Customizable ship movement and shooting controls.
 - Increasing difficulty as the game progresses, with faster aliens and more challenging patterns.